About general incorporation matters

 Beside from the salary derived from Labuan company, I expect to receive director’s remuneration.
 Will it be taxed as well?

 Director’s remuneration is not taxable.
 However, you are required to declare this income in your personal tax filing annually.
-This incentive is valid up to YA2020.
+This incentive has been extended until YA2025.

 What about the requirements for my dependents?
 Any checklist you can share with me?